 Accept your offer

 Once you have received a letter of Offer from La Trobe University, there are a range of things you must consider in the acceptance process.
-Please refer to our Pre-departure Guide (PDF 3.69MB) for important information on how to accept your offer and key contacts from the university.*
+Please refer to our Acceptance and Pre-departure guide [PDF 4.35MB] for important information on how to accept your offer and key contacts from the university.*

 Understanding your letter